zelanko/sql-docs.de-de/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 ---
-title: Upgraden von Always On-Verfügbarkeitsgruppen-Replikatinstanzen | Microsoft-Dokumentation ms.custom: ''
-ms.date: 01/10/2018
-ms.prod: sql
-ms.reviewer: ''
+title: Upgrade von Replikaten von Verfügbarkeitsgruppen
+dsecription: Describes how to upgrade replicas that are participating in an Always On availability group. ms.custom: seo-lt-2019 ms.date: 01/10/2018 ms.prod: sql ms.reviewer: ''